Methodology

 Studies define the interview structure.
 Each study is a sequence of segments, and each segment uses one of three modes:

 Talk — Conversational interview.
 The AI asks questions and follows up.
-Best for JTBD research and understanding context.
+Best for discovery interviews, debriefs, and understanding context.

 Observe — Screen + voice recording while the user completes a task.
-The conductor monitors for stuck moments and intervenes if needed.
+The assistant stays silent and preserves stuck moments as evidence.

-Speak — AI delivers a scripted message or question out loud.
-Used for transitions, prompts, and guided interventions.
+Speak — AI delivers a scripted one-way message out loud.
+Used for intros, task instructions, transitions, and thanks.

 The Evidence Chain

-1. Signal: A structured observation from a session.
-Linked to transcript timestamp and session recording.
+1. Evidence: A structured observation from an interview.
+Linked to transcript timestamp and interview recording.

-2. Task: A cluster of related signals grouped by theme.
-Has title, description, signal links.
+2. Review packet: A cluster of related evidence grouped by theme.
+Has title, description, priority context, evidence links, and source moments to inspect.

 See also